chintanp/ChargEval/docs/source/database.rst

 Database Overview
 =================
 The script to `create the database is here`_.
 The scripts to create the `tables, functions and triggers are hosted here`_.
-The script can be used to create the schema in the database. :numref:`evi_dss_sql` shows the various tables and relations in the database.
+The script can be used to create the schema in the database.
+The database documentation is hosted `here`_. :numref:`evi_dss_sql` shows the various tables and relations in the database.

 .. _evi_dss_sql:
 .. figure:: _static/wsdot_evse_sql.png